KNOW THE DIFFERENCE: CONDITIONAL VS. UNCONDITIONAL WAIVER AND RELEASE UPON FINAL PAYMENT

 Because an unconditional waiver is fully effective once signed, it is important to ensure that you’re aware of the type of lien release form you’re signing.
 If you’re working in a jurisdiction that does not statutorily set lien waivers, then you want to check the form each time you sign it to be clear on what, exactly, you’re releasing.

 In some cases, you’ll complete a phase of a project and do a partial lien release where you release a portion of your right to file a lien, either conditionally upon receipt of payment for that phase or unconditionally.
+Review the lien form closely to make sure it only applies that phase of the project that is complete.
 If a lien already exists and a payment satisfies a portion of that lien, then you can partially release the lien, lowering the value of the lien placed against the property.

 If you’re uncertain about a lien release you’ve been asked to sign, or want to draft documents for your subcontractors to ensure they’re removing their mechanics liens, reach out to the team at National Lien & Bond.
 Before we start helping you with your liens and other construction contracts, our team offers a complementary lien seminar for the senior managers in your company.
 We work through the different types of liens your specific business may encounter, how to set up the business processes necessary to stay on top of documentation, and what to do when faced with difficult situations.
 Reach out today to request a seminar for your company.